German court rejects former Deutsche Bank CEO's bid to bar evidence

-MUNICH/STUTTGART, Germany Dec 12 Germany's highest court has rejected a request by former Deutsche Bank Chief Executive Josef Ackermann to keep a trove of documents out of a long-running lawsuit brought by heirs of the collapsed Kirch media empire.
+MUNICH/STUTTGART, Germany Germany's highest court has rejected a request by former Deutsche Bank (DBKGn.DE) Chief Executive Josef Ackermann to keep a trove of documents out of a long-running lawsuit brought by heirs of the collapsed Kirch media empire.

 The late Leo Kirch sought for years to recoup about 2 billion euros ($2.60 billion) in damages from Deutsche Bank after claiming in 2002 that Rolf Breuer, the bank's CEO at the time, triggered his media group's downfall by questioning its creditworthiness in a television interview.